UQ-UQx/mailouts/README.md

 ```

 **Sending an Email Newsletter**
-If a new database was created go to http://localhost:8000/admin and login with superuser account
+If a new database was created go to http://localhost:8000/admin and login with superuser account.
+The Django admin interface is used to add Newsletters.

-Add a newsletter.
+- Add a newsletter.
 You will need an Amazon SES verified from email address.
 Both HTML and Plaintext emails are supported.
-The list of
+A comma separated list of courses (i.e., the edX course id) must be specified.
+A student will only be included as an email recipient once even if they are enrolled in multiple courses.